khtan/ci-testing-angular-apps/README.md

 # Summary of changes
 I have followed the following guidelines so that it is easier to fold the changes back to the original project.

-1. Make no changes to the source code
+- Make no changes to the source code
-2. Only update the configuration files in order to support CircleCI better
+- Only update the configuration files in order to support CircleCI better
-   a.
-Standardize the outputs for unit tests ( karma-results ) and e2e tests ( protractor-results )
+   1. Standardize the outputs for unit tests ( karma-results ) and e2e tests ( protractor-results )
-   b.
-Add a chapter folder in the output so that CircleCI can identify which tests come from which folders
+   2. Add a chapter folder in the output so that CircleCI can identify which tests come from which folders
-   c.
-Use junit-reporter for CircleCI test parsing
+   3. Use junit-reporter for CircleCI test parsing
-   d.
-Continued use of yarn in .circleci/config.yml ( instead of npm )
+   4. Continued use of yarn in .circleci/config.yml ( instead of npm )